albertllousas/kata-bowling/readme.md

  ```
  (String) -> Game
  ```
- There is a default implementation provided by default made for the specifics of the problem input, but it can be override using dependency injection.
+ There is a default implementation provided made for the specifics of the problem input, but it can be override using dependency injection.
  The override should be done in the main class implementing an interface with a one method
  ```kotlin